Kuchaikote Assembly constituency

 Kuchaikote Assembly constituency is an assembly constituency in Gopalganj district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 102 Kuchaikote Assembly constituency is composed of the following: Kuchaikote and Pachdeuri community development blocks.
+Kuchaykot assembly and its surrounding areas are dominated by Brahmin voters.
+This is why most of the time MLAs from Brahmin caste have been elected from here, here all the parties mostly give tickets to Brahmin candidates for Brahmin votes.

 Kuchaikote Assembly constituency is part of No. 17 Gopalganj (Lok Sabha constituency) (SC).